SiteRelEnby/anduril2/README.md

 Anduril2 originally by [ToyKeeper](https://code.launchpad.net/~toykeeper/flashlight-firmware/anduril2), mods by @SiteRelEnby.

+# Other stuff
+## Git repo script
+`make-git-repo.sh`: script to create a clean version of the upstream anduril2 repo (for merging purposes or your own hacking).
+Dependencies are git, bzr, and normal shell utilities

+## Build utilities
+A fork of [anduril-buildenv-docker](https://github.com/SiteRelEnby/anduril-buildenv-docker) with a bug fixed.
-Also includes a script (`make-git-repo.sh`) to create a clean version of the upstream anduril2 repo, and a few more useful build utilities.
-Dependencies are git, bzr, and normal shell utilities, and [anduril-buildenv-docker](https://github.com/SiteRelEnby/anduril-buildenv-docker) included as a submodule.
-Note that to build the builder you will need buildkit as well as base Docker - I will probably put it on Docker Hub at some point too if I remember to.
+Included as a submodule, to use it, run `git submodule update --init`.
+Note that to build the builder you will need a working [buildkit](https://docs.docker.com/build/buildkit) as well as base Docker - I will probably put it on Docker Hub at some point too if I remember to.

+Example build scripts and header files for my lights including a few extra default settings vs the default model header files.

-# Current upstream release based on
+# Current upstream version this mod is based on

 10/02/2023